 Let’s see what these push notification should look like:

 a.
 Showcase Empathy: The biggest factor that contributes to continued sales is empathy.
 You need to be listening to your customers and helping them at every stage of the buyer journey.
 Often, eCommerce retailers oversee the pain points, which further leads to bad customer experience.

 You can use push notifications as a salesperson to avoid high cart abandonment rates and to give your customers an experience that they will never forget.
 Make it your USP, and you’ll see an overall improvement in how your brand fairs in comparison to your competition.

 b.
 Give them Discounts: Giving deals and discounts may take away some of your revenue, but this strategy improves your conversions.
 After all, who doesn’t love a discount?
 If you combine a bit of personalization with a 20% discount offer, you can see your sales grow in just a few days.

 So that was all about how to avoid shopping cart abandonment rate.

 Building an exceptional shopping experience takes effort.
 Do not miss this opportunity as it can help redeem what is lost.
 To be concise, you only have to worry about one thing; creating an experience that your visitors and existing customers would love.

-And, it is not that shopping cart abandonment will come down to zero, but your effort towards successful conversions should not come to a halt.
+And, it is not that your eCommerce shopping cart abandonment rate will come down to zero immediately, but your effort towards successful conversions should not come to a halt.
 The trick is never to stop making things better for your business and your customers.

 Start with A/B testing the above techniques, keep what works, and discard the rest.
 Or, you could even seek assistance from industry experts as their knowledge and experience can help you get one step ahead in this competitive e-retail landscape.